aorinevo/an-gradebook/readme.txt

 * Database upgrade: Users no longer in the database are removed from gradebooks.
 Deleting users through the Users tab, removes students from gradebooks.
 * Use RequireJS to manage file loading for almost the entire app.
 A couple of js files have to be loaded through php.
 In particular, the css files for bootstrap and jquery-ui, the require.js file, and the dependent file app.js.
+* Bug Fix: Adding a student that was already in the database, using their user_login, would add the student to the gradebook but the user_login cell would be empty.
+If the page was refreshed, the user_login would display.

 Version 3.5.5: